WCI AP Program

 Stand Out in the University Admissions Process:

-- Demonstrate maturity and readiness for University
+- Gain self-confidence and demonstrate maturity/readiness for University

 Broaden Intellectual Horizons: